 Two centuries ago, a young United States stepped militarily into a civil war among Native Americans to bring the war to the end that the Anglo-American leaders deemed correct.
 Today, the anniversary of the Creek War (or Red Stick War) allows us to reflect on such important ideas as justice, communal violence, and political legitimacy.

-Like any civil war, that among Creek people in 1813-14 stemmed from multiple causes.
+Like any civil war, the conflict that broke out among Creek people in 1813-14 stemmed from multiple causes.
 And like most civil war violence, that of the Creek War manifested long-diverging views among Creek people concerning the direction of their communities.
 But the civil war was also about justice.
 Government is rendered illegitimate when people find it unjust, and this occurred in Creek country in 1813—as it has in a handful of Arab nations over the past few years.
-As certain Creek leaders centralized their authority, many in Creek country questioned the new government’s legitimacy.
-Differing notions of justice, both among the diverse Creek community and between Anglo-Americans and Creek people, helped fracture the Native polity and frame a legacy of military, economic, and territorial conquest that forever shaped North America.
+While certain Creek leaders centralized their authority, many in Creek country questioned the new government’s legitimacy.
+Differing notions of justice, both within the diverse Creek community and between Anglo-Americans and Creek people, helped fracture the Native polity and frame a legacy of military, economic, and territorial conquest that forever shaped North America.

 The U.S. “plan of civilization” promised that if Native nations conformed to the agricultural, political, and gender norms of the emerging U.S., they could retain their land.
 Creek leaders such as McIntosh, with their options limited, hoped that their cultural and economic adaptations could secure a future for Creek people in the American South.

 A Creek man named Little Warrior viewed change differently.
 Unlike McIntosh, he was impressed by the Shawnee Tecumseh’s demands for militant anti-American action.
 In early 1813, on his way back to Creek country from living among northern militants, Little Warrior and a few others killed several white settlers.